proxmox/ceph/ceph/README.md

 # Ceph - a scalable distributed storage system

-Please see https://ceph.com/ for current info.
+See https://ceph.com/ for current information about Ceph.

 ## Contributing Code

-Most of Ceph is dual licensed under the LGPL version 2.1 or 3.0.
-Some miscellaneous code is under a BSD-style license or is public domain.
+Most of Ceph is dual-licensed under the LGPL version 2.1 or 3.0.
+Some miscellaneous code is either public domain or licensed under a BSD-style license.

-The documentation is licensed under Creative Commons Attribution Share Alike 3.0 (CC-BY-SA-3.0).
-There are a handful of headers included here that are licensed under the GPL.
-Please see the file COPYING for a full inventory of licenses by file.
+The Ceph documentation is licensed under Creative Commons Attribution Share Alike 3.0 (CC-BY-SA-3.0).

+Some headers included in the `ceph/ceph` repository are licensed under the GPL.
+See the file `COPYING` for a full inventory of licenses by file.

-Code contributions must include a valid "Signed-off-by" acknowledging the license for the modified or contributed file.
-Please see the file SubmittingPatches.rst for details on what that means and on how to generate and submit patches.
+All code contributions must include a valid "Signed-off-by" line.
+See the file `SubmittingPatches.rst` for details on this and instructions on how to generate and submit patches.

-We do not require assignment of copyright to contribute code; code is contributed under the terms of the applicable license.
+Assignment of copyright is not required to contribute code.
+Code is contributed under the terms of the applicable license.